 The influence of groups on individual behaviour first attracted attention in the early twentieth century (Jennesse, 1932; Sherif, 1935), but it was Solomon Asch (1955) who popularized the term conformity itself.
 Using a simple ‘visual judgement’ task, Asch documented that people were willing to abandon their own personal preferences (or convictions) when confronted with a disagreeing majority opinion.
 He ascribed this behaviour to social pressure and called this innate tendency to self-align on group opinion 'conformity’.
 Asch’s findings became momentous in developing the field of social psychology.
-They were replicated many times across different age classes and cultures, while varying other factors such as group size, motivation, task difficulty or relevance (Baron, Vandello & Brunsman, 1996; Bond, 1996; Bond & Smith, 2005; Griskevicius et al., 2006).
+They were replicated many times across different age classes and cultures, while varying factors such as group size, motivation, task difficulty or relevance (Baron, Vandello & Brunsman, 1996; Bond, 1996; Bond & Smith, 2005; Griskevicius et al., 2006).
 Later, Latané’s (1981) work on ‘social impact theory’ provided a tentative conceptual framework for these findings.
-Drawing a parallel with physics, Latané pictured social influence as a force emanating from, and acting on individuals (e.g., peer pressure).
+Drawing a parallel with physics, Latané pictured social influence as a force emanating from the group, and acting on individuals (e.g., peer pressure).
 The intensity of this force could depend on the source group’s size, its behavioural composition (the proportion of individuals performing the various behaviours), its status (such as prestige), or its proximity in time and space to the target individual (see also Latané & Wolf, 1981).
 Overall, social psychology had suggested a proximate reason for ‘conforming’, namely that people inherently dislike going against the majority.

-Note that these early works equated conformity with a linear increase of the likelihood to adopt a behaviour as that behaviour becomes more common in the population – what today is called positive frequency-dependent social learning.
+Note that these early studies equated conformity with a linear increase of the likelihood to adopt a behaviour as that behaviour becomes more common in the population – what today is called positive frequency-dependent social learning.
 Conformist bias as defined by Boyd & Richerson is actually a particular case from this class of learning rules (adoption of the most common variant needs to be disproportionately likely).
 Still, debates from this early period may provide useful insights regarding positive frequency-dependent social learning, and therefore, regarding conformist bias in the Boyd & Richerson sense.

 One such example is the question of whether positive frequency-dependent social learning arises because of normative or informative reasons.
 In Asch’s studies, following the majority was a response to peer pressure, but it does not have to be the case.
 Early on, Deutsch & Gerard (1955) remarked that social psychology had focused mainly on a single side of ‘conformity’ (here again understood as positive frequency-dependent social learning), namely, the normative side.
-In what they called normative social influence (later also referred to as social conformity, e.g., Coleman, 2004), the commonest behaviour defines a social norm that can be enforced, for instance by rewarding compliers and punishing non-compliers.
-In this case, conforming is simply avoiding punishment.
-The individual adoption of majority behaviour could occur through ordinary cognitive mechanisms for avoiding social and environmental risks, but also through the evolution of specific preferences that might have proved adaptive over long time scales even if avoiding punishment was not a conscious objective of individuals.
+In what they called normative social influence (later also referred to as social conformity, e.g., Coleman, 2004), the commonest behaviour defines a social norm.
+If the norm is explicitly enforced, for instance by rewarding compliers and punishing non-compliers, then individuals might adopt the normative behaviour through ordinary cognitive mechanisms for avoiding social and environmental risks; in this case, conforming simply means avoiding punishment.
+But individuals might also adopt the norm not because they consciously try to avoid social risks, but because of specific preferences for conforming, which might have proved adaptive over long time scales.
+In other words, the drive to conform could be an individually-optimized response to social incentives, but it could also be the result of evolved, wired-in preferences.
+For now, the literature remains unclear on whether normative conformity includes both these mechanisms, or just the latter (conforming because of an evolved, intrinsic drive to do so, e.g., self-esteem concerns)